* Cyber Monday expected to rake in $7.8 bln in sales

 By Amy Caren Daniel

-Nov 26 (Reuters) - U.S. stocks rebounded on Monday after two bruising weeks, as investors bought into beaten down sectors such as energy and financials, while retailers gained on hopes of blockbuster sales on the largest online shopping day of the year.
+Nov 26 (Reuters) - U.S. stocks rebounded on Monday after two bruising weeks, as investors picked up beaten-down energy and financial stocks, while retailers gained on hopes of robust sales on the largest online shopping day of the year.

-Cyber Monday is expected to rake in a record $7.8 billion in sales, according to Adobe Analytics, as shoppers who missed out on deals on Black Friday visit online sites for deals.
+Cyber Monday is expected to rake in a record $7.8 billion in sales, according to Adobe Analytics, as shoppers flock to online sites for deals.

-Shares of e-commerce giant Amazon.com Inc jumped 3.6 percent, providing the biggest boost to the S&P 500 and the Nasdaq.
-The consumer discretionary index rose 1.71 percent.
+E-commerce giant Amazon.com Inc jumped 3.4 percent, providing the biggest boost to the S&P 500 and the Nasdaq.
+The consumer discretionary index rose 1.75 percent.

-The energy index rose 1.45 percent as oil prices recovered some losses from its near 7-percent plunge on Friday, while financials added 1.96 percent, helped by gains in JPMorgan Chase & Co and Goldman Sachs Group Inc.
+The energy index rose 1.52 percent as oil prices recovered some losses from its near 7 percent plunge on Friday, while financials added 1.97 percent, helped by gains in JPMorgan Chase & Co and Goldman Sachs Group Inc.

 “We were very over-sold last week and that happened in a holiday shortened sub-optimal environment, and markets are catching a bounce,” said Art Hogan, chief market strategist at B. Riley FBR in New York.

 “All indications are that the holiday shopping sales are robust, and consumer discretionary is catching a little bit of a break today over enthusiasm over Black Friday, Cyber Monday.”

 General Motors Co jumped 6 percent after the automaker said it would cut production of slow-selling models and slash its North American workforce.